moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 There are several unique attributes to this outbreak that have not been recognized in prior outbreaks.

-### 1. the role of wild birds, I
+### 1. The role of wild birds, part I

 This outbreak has resulted in high rates of infection in non-canonical wild bird species, as well as non-human mammal infections.

 Here, when we look at sequences as coming from wild or domestic (birds), mammals, or backyard birds, we see a high involvement of wild birds, as well infections of non-human mammals throughout North America.

 Backyard birds are designated as smaller-scale non-commercial domestic poultry (primarily chickens, yellow).
 Backyard birds infections are represented throughout the phylogeny which suggests their potential role as an intermediary facilitating infection beween wild and domestic birds.

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=order&d=tree&p=full&r=region)

 There are several unique attributes to this outbreak that have not been recognized in prior outbreaks.

-### 1. the role of wild birds, II
+### 1. The role of wild birds, part II

 The typical main drivers in HPAI outbreaks and spread are anseriformes (chickens) and galliformes (ducks and geese).
 If we analyze the types of birds affected in this outbreak at a higher resolution, we see that while these are still the predominant drivers of this outbreak, there are substantial numbers of infections in other avian orders including many raptors (eagles, vultures, owls, and hawks) and many passerines (primarily corvids).